willcl-ark/lnproxy/README.md

 export REMOTE_PUBKEY="<their_node_pubkey>"
 ```

-Now we can add the node to the Lnproxy router and make the connection:
+Now we can add the node to the Lnproxy router and make the connection.
+Nodes added to the router are persisted across restarts and can be removed using the `remove-node` command (or deleting `lightning_dir/router` file):

 ```bash
 # Add a remote node to lnproxy plugin router